jaccolor2/LeetCodestral/README.md

 When tests are run, the results are also sent in the prompt to the AI model.
 This provides better context for the AI to offer more accurate and helpful suggestions.

+### Success

+If all tests passed, a dialog box appears and suggest to go to the next problem of stay on the current problem.
+PS: for now these two buttons hide the dialog box.
+I'd like to implement a database to store problems, but haven't managed to know how to practically do it.

 ## Tech Stack